-The fair value of the Company's receivables, accounts payable and accrued liabilities, and loan payable, approximate carrying value, due to their short-term nature.
-The Company's other financial instrument, cash, under the fair value hierarchy, is measured based on level one quoted prices in active markets for identical assets or liabilities.
+The fair value of the Company's cash, receivables, accounts payable and accrued liabilities, and loan payable, approximate carrying value, due to their short-term nature.
+Fair value of other assets approximate the carrying value as they are recorded at market interest rate.
 The Company is exposed to varying degrees to a variety of financial instrument related risks: